vzachari/IronSmithQSM/README.md

 #### b) MATLAB

-Ironsmith requires Matlab to run MEDI and supports versions R2017b to R2019b.
+Ironsmith requires Matlab to run MEDI Toolbox and supports versions R2017b to R2019b.
 Matlab is not needed if MEDI is not required.

 #### c) Singularity